 Electric car battery life

 After range anxiety, battery life is one of the most common concerns for people making the jump from internal combustion-engined cars to EVs.
 All batteries degrade over time and with use, meaning they become less efficient as they age and, ultimately, the range of your car is reduced.
 Furthermore, battery technology doesn’t come cheap, and by the time the cells are in need of replacement they will cost far more to buy than the car will likely be worth - which is why we tend to replace mobile phones in their entirety rather than replace the battery pack.
 Yet it’s not all bad news, because there are ways to increase the lifespan of your car’s battery, keeping it healthier and more efficient for longer.
 More importantly, while performance may degrade over time, ultimately the cells should still be providing at least 70 percent of their capacity even after 200,000 miles.
+As an example, a number of Tesla Model S taxis operating from Gatwick airport racked up over 300,000 miles each over three years, with all retaining at least 82 percent of their batteries’ health.

 Why does an electric car battery lose charge or degrade?